Encounter

 By then, the morning sun had risen just enough to shine from behind the ridge where King stood.
 It showered the riverbed with a subtle light that delicately etched amber glimmers reflecting all over her figure —which in counter-light, defined her silhouette in golden lining just as she placed her bloody fingers holding the raw flesh inside her mouth.
 Her cracked lips now tinted of a vivid red hue, glistening as much as the morsel she had just consumed.

 He found himself captivated.
 Lost in the enactment of her brusque play, bewildered by her hardened topography, enchanted by her waltz-like boundlessness; a most refined expression of natural cohesion.
-She seemed to him but an extension of the stream, or, as if the abrasive bark that garbed the red oak —and its rot, and its fungi, and the seed that birthed the tree.
+She seemed to him but an extension of the stream, or, as if the abrasive bark that garbed the oak —and its rot, and its fungi, and the seed that birthed the tree.
 She felt imposing yet so distant, as if the soaring heights whose crying wallows both eroded, and allowed for all that’s green.
 She was the same stone that sang the current’s calming verse, and cut the earth, shattered bedrock deep beneath her feet.
 She was an expression of the mountain’s will, both its child, thunderous, and solemnly whisperful, its queen.

 The spell broke as she started humming a guttural tune while moving towards the cabin.
 The strange melody brought King back to his senses —it pulled him, plummeting right back at the boulder.
 Regardless, he kept on watching, immobile, as by now his intrigue had become arousal and infatuation.

 She entered the cabin, leaving him accompanied, for a brief moment, by nothing but her song.
 She exited once again, this time holding in her right hand another pot, the biggest one so far.
 She headed in the direction of the water —her pace and demeanor like a prowl, one foot eclipsing the other with an elegant mindless intentionality.
-She walked almost perfectly in line towards the boulder where King sat, as she approached the riverbank.
+She walked almost perfectly in line towards the boulder where King sat as she approached the riverbank.
 She kneeled in front of the water and proceeded to fill her pot; her song sounding more like a murmur at this point, though still holding the lingering essence of a growling beast.
 With the pot half-filled she started standing up, when abruptly, her tune got swallowed by a startled silence —Right there, above the middle of stream, like two crashing bodies, her eyes and King’s had finally met.